 Brian Eno has been described as one of popular music's most influential and innovative figures.

-Brian Eno then released a number of solo pop albums beginning with Here Come the Warm Jets and, in the mid-1970s, began exploring a minimalist direction on influential recordings such as Discreet Music and Ambient 1: Music for Airports, coining the term "ambient music" with the latter.
+Brian Eno then released a number of solo pop albums, beginning with Here Come the Warm Jets, and explored minimal music with the influential recordings Discreet Music and Ambient 1: Music for Airports, with the latter coining the term "ambient music".

 An advocate of a range of humanitarian causes, Brian Eno writes on a variety of subjects and is a founding member of the Long Now Foundation.